 Fellowships are limited to U.S. Citizens.
 Graduate and undergraduate students are eligible to apply.
 Full-time and part-time students are eligible to apply.
 Underrepresented minorities and women are strongly encouraged to apply.
 Students must attend one of the institutions listed below during the entire timeframe of the fellowship (the fellowship may end in December):

-Applications are due May 15, 2013.
+Applications are due May 20, 2016.
 A statewide review committee will evaluate applications.
 These evaluations will be used to determine funding levels.
-If selected in stage one, students will be invited to work with their faculty mentor to develop a short proposal due in June/July 2013 as part of stage two.
+If selected in stage one, students will be invited to work with their faculty mentor to develop a short proposal due in June or July 2016 as part of the finalist competition.

 Fellowship Final Report

-Fellowship Final Reports are collected annually via a survey monkey link that will be emailed to the awarded students in the Summer (date to be determined by NASA).
-If your fellowship final report is due before you receive this link please download and complete the word file version of the final report below.
-You will also need to complete the survey monkey link in the summer when it is emailed out.
+Fellowship Final Reports are collected annually via a survey monkey link that will be emailed to the awarded students in the Spring (date to be determined by NASA).

 The NASA Nebraska Space Grant Facebook fan page, Linkedin group, or follow us on Twitter .
 Join and follow us NOW!